H1d3r/Ja-LicenseServer/README.md

   <li>Use the generate code in action to generate the activation code</li>
 </ul>

 PS. you can use Add PowerParam method(in License server Action(ctrl+shift+alt+m)) to add power param automatically.
-You only need to select the power.conf path. configure power param only once, unless the power param changes in the file
+You only need to select the power.conf path.<br/>
+configure power param only once, unless the power param changes in the file.<br/>

-The biggest flexibility of this plugin is that you can customize the information in the key, so it means that you can generate all plugin information
+The biggest flexibility of this plugin is that you can customize the information in the key, so it means that you can generate all plugin information.

 <ul>
   <li>安装作为一个jetbrains插件</li>